A Safe-Lunch-Bag Is Lead-Free

 bagels, tortillas and pita-pockets stuffed with lean meat or

 vegetables.
-Whatever is perishable and not eaten at noon,
+Whatever is perishable and not eaten at noon, should be tossed.

-Leave Safe-Lunch-Bag, Return To Kitchen-Carbon-Footprint
+Return To Kitchen-Carbon-Footprint

 Return To Carbon Footprint Defined Home Page